 The Linux installers create the system user group vboxusers during installation.
-Any system user who is going to run VirtualBox must be member of that group.
-A user can be made member of the group vboxusers through the GUI user/group management or at the command line with sudo usermod -a -G vboxusers username
+Any system user who is going to use USB devices from VirtualBox guests must be member of that group.
+A user can be made member of the group vboxusers through the GUI user/group management or at the command line with

+'''

+sudo usermod -a -G vboxusers username

+'''